hvaldecantos/gvarharmfulness/README.md

 Once RVM is installed, open a new terminal and go to the project's directory.
 RVM should warn you to install the required ruby version for the project, just follow the instructions.

-Install required dependencies in your system:
+## Install required dependencies in your system:

 * Git: http://www.git-scm.com/
 * Mongodb: https://www.mongodb.org/
 * Exuberant ctags: http://ctags.sourceforge.net/

+## Configure your project
 Configure what projects you want to analyze.
 A `config/projects_to_analyze.config` file looks like this:

 ```